krishnachennamsetti/keyvault-demo-secrets/README.md

 # keyvault-demo-secrets
 Sample project to fetch secrets from azure keyvault and generate Azure active directory token

-# Steps to deploy in Azure
+# Steps to connect to keyvault and fetch secrets

 * Create a Subscription.
 * Create a Resource Group.